m-lab/website/_pages/bigquery_schema.md

 * Whenever an M-Lab user starts a test, the client and server interact to measure different aspects of that user's connection.
 * A single user request triggers one or more **tests** (e.g., client-to-server test, server-to-client test).
 * For each test, a server collects a **log**, and the test can be uniquely identified by its log filename.
-* Timestamp fields are stored in our schema in UTC
+* Timestamp fields are stored in our schema in UTC.
-* Time only fields are stored in milliseconds (ms)
+* Time only fields are stored in milliseconds (ms).

 ## BigQuery Storage and Processing Datasets

 For each release, M-Lab publishes tables and views in two groups of datasets.
 One group of datasets is used primarily for storage and processing, and another group which we recommended that most researchers use to query for M-Lab data.

 Four _storage and processing datasets_ are published for each release, beginning with v3.1:

 * **base_tables**